jeandersonbc/predictive-method-logging/README.md

 * _"Where is the dataset?"_
   * Raw data is not provided for practical reasons; however, the process to generate and analyze data is fully automated.
-  * Source files and data related to our industry partner is confidential and unavailable.
+  * Source files and data related to our industry partner are confidential and unavailable.

 ## Getting Started